 The rear Dorsal D-ring is the only attachment point to be used for attaching fall arrest devices.
 The side D-rings are to be used to attach positioning lanyards.
-The frontal or sternal D-rings are to be used to attach to a ladder climbing, descent, rappelling or hoisting system.
+The frontal or sternal D-rings are to be used to attach to a ladder climbing or descent system.
+Shoulder D-rings are for use in rescue or for extraction from a confined space.